 If you have installed Routinator using a package, by default the RPKI cache directory will be /var/lib/routinator/ rpki-cache, so we'll use that as an example.
 Note that the directory you choose must exist before the mount can be done.
-You should allocate at least 3GB for the cache, but giving it 4GB will allow ample margin for future growth:
+You should allocate at least 3GB for the cache, but giving it 4GB will allow ample margin for future growth.
+Lastly, tmpfs will behave just like a regular disk, so the same considerations apply to inode usage:

-sudo mount -t tmpfs -o size=4G tmpfs /var/lib/routinator/rpki-cache
+sudo mount -t tmpfs -o size=4G -o nr_inodes=2M tmpfs /var/lib/routinator/rpki-cache